How to Design In-Law Apartments for Aging Parents

-When constructing a backyard “in-law apartment” for an aging parent, planning is paramount.
+When constructing a backyard building for use as a granny flat for elderly parents, planning is paramount.
 Just throwing up a small house on your property will not get the job done.

-Even mature adults who are physically active today may require safety adjustments to their home in the future.
-Incorporating senior-friendly features into the building now can save expensive remodeling later.
+Remember, even mature adults who are physically active today may require safety adjustments to their home in the future.
+Incorporating senior-friendly features into the building now can save you from expensive remodeling later.

-TIP 1: This warning cannot be overemphasized: DO YOUR HOMEWORK.
-Before you plan anything, check with your local building permit department for zoning, restrictions, regulations, guidelines, and easements for accessory dwelling units (ADUs) in your area.
+Before you plan anything, check with your local building permit department for zoning, restrictions, regulations, guidelines, and easements for a residential backyard building in your area.

 Examine your property title for ADU constraints.
 Be sure your homeowners association does not prohibit or limit ADUs on your property.